Welcome to the Sky Touch Virtual Security Control Room.

 Principle 12 accuracy – Any information used to support a surveillance camera system which compares against a reference database for matching purposes should be accurate and kept up to date.

 Design – Crime Prevention Through Environmental Design

-In context of crime prevention, this means designing a property a certain way that it reduces the risk of crime.
-Designing hotels smarter, more practical and with the knowledge we have today.
-CPTED considers 5 key elements:
+In the context of crime prevention, this means designing a property a certain way to reduce the risk of crime.
+C.P.T.E.D. considers 5 key elements:

 1. Natural Surveillance

-Adequate lighting at all access points, or eliminating corners that create blind spots, are practical examples for Crime Prevention Through Environmental Design.
-Criminal activity tends to drop when the perpetrators realise they being watched.
-This is where video-surveillance cameras at strategic locations come into place.
+Adequate lighting at all access points or eliminating corners that create blind spots are practical examples for Crime Prevention Through Environmental Design.
+Criminal activity tends to drop when the perpetrators realize they are being watched.
+This is where video surveillance cameras at strategic locations come into place.